Birinder1469/BirinderSingh_Blog/_posts/2020-09-25-BigData_ProcessingUsingSpark.md

 ![](../imgs/rdd_storage_inmemory.jpg)

-The below diagram shows how Spark’s RDD work in iterative applications.
+The diagram above shows how Spark’s RDD work in iterative applications.
 The intermediate results are written to memory instead of the stable disk storage and the subsequent steps can read the same memory RDD objects.
 Only when the memory(RAM) is insufficient to store the whole RDD, the results are spilled to the disk.
 But overall the whole system is way faster than the MapReduce application due to this optimization